docusign/docusign-discover-workshop-1/README.md

 ## 10. Upload your manifest and create the Bank Account Registration app

-- Go to Docusign Developer Console → Create App → By editing the manifest.
+- Go to Docusign Developer Console: https://devconsole.docusign.com/apps
+- Create App → By editing the manifest.
 - Paste or upload `manifest.json` and select Validate → Create App.

 ---